carlo11able/Docket/README.md

 Remember that you must select the _docket_ gemset each time you change shell environment or terminal window.

+Once the databases are created, you may need to `rails db:migrate`, also for the testing environment.

 Finally, you can launch the server executing either `rails server` or `rackup`